torhve/openresty-docker/README.md

 From their web page:
 > Docker is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.
 The same container that a developer builds and tests on a laptop can run at scale, in production, on VMs, bare metal, OpenStack clusters, public clouds and more.

-This means that we have an excellent way to reproduce and contain a development setup for the Lua project we will be creating that will not mess up your system the way most app package managers like npm, luarocks, virtualenv + easy_install/pip like to mess up everything for you in a not really non-isolated manner.
+This means that we have an excellent way to reproduce and contain a development setup for the Lua project we will be creating that will not mess up your system the way most application package managers like npm, luarocks, virtualenv + easy_install/pip likes to do.
+Another major drawback with most application package managers are that they are not good at creating isolated enviroments, so you will have version conflicts or breakage if application1 wants a different version of a library than application2.
+Or like invirtualenv's case it will still be tied to the system in some ways.

-The goal of this guide is to end up in this setup:
+The goal of this guide is to end up in this type of setup:

     Internets => nginx:80
                   |--> docker (app1):8080